PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 }
 ```

-Add the following at the end of it:
+Add the following at the end of the function declaration:

 ```javascript
 d3.select('#x-axis')